 Provisions other than technical provisions are related to ongoing and/or expected litigation cases.
 They correspond to the undiscounted settlement value according to IFRS.
-Compared to previous year, there is a remarkable reduction of provisions for legal cases by 39% due to the settlement of many cases in 2018.

 Pension benefit obligation

 The pension benefit obligation is recognized at its IAS19 value under IFRS as prescribed by Solvency II.
 This liability is not recognized in the statutory balance sheet.